 For a 400kV transmission power line servitude of approximately 55 m is required.
+A total of 110m is therefore required for the 2X400kV turn-in transmission power lines.
 This servitude is established along the entire length of the power line, for which the affected landowner is appropriately compensated.
 Within this servitude, Eskom Transmission has certain rights and controls that support the safe and effective operation of the power line.
 The negotiation process for this servitude is undertaken by Eskom Transmission directly with the appropriate landowner and culminates in the signing of a servitude agreement.
 Here Eskom Transmission enters into a legal agreement with the landowner.
 The agreements will detail such aspects as the exact location and extent of the servitude, and access arrangements and maintenance responsibilities, as well as any specific landowner requirements for construction and maintenance of the power line, as well as regarding rehabilitation measures.

-Project component/s Project components affecting the objective: " Power line " Substation access roads Potential Impact " Landowners impacted by proposed alignment of the power lines, positioning of towers and access road/s Activities/risk sources Positioning of towers and access roads Alignment of power line and placement of towers within the approved corridor Positioning of substation Mitigation: Target/Objective To ensure adequate regard has been taken of concerns of affected and surrounding landowners and that these are appropriately addressed Minimise potential impacts on local land use and business potential
+Project Project components affecting the objective: component/s " Turn-in power line" Substation extension site " access roads Potential Impact " Landowners impacted by proposed alignment of the power lines, positioning of towers and access road/s Activities/risk " Positioning of towers and access roads sources " Alignment of power line and placement of towers within the approved corridor " Positioning of substation Mitigation: " To ensure adequate regard has been taken of concerns of affected Target/Objective and surrounding landowners and that these are appropriately addressed " Minimise potential impacts on local land use and business potential